Alina-Daniela/Manual_testing_portofolio_09-/README.md

 *
 ![image](https://github.com/Alina-Daniela/Manual_testing_portofolio_09-/blob/main/2022-05-30%20(16)%20-%20Copie.png)

-The final reports shows that no efects or problems gone unresolved as the project progressed and defects found.
+The final reports shows that no efects or problems gone unresolved as the project progressed and no defects found.

 ## Test cases link